Get to know Sister Callista Roy’s biography and Adaptation Model of Nursing in this study guide for nursing theories.

-In 2007, Roy has been named a Living Legend by the American Academy of Nursing and the Massachusetts Registered Nurses Association.
+In 2007, Roy was named a Living Legend by the American Academy of Nursing and the Massachusetts Registered Nurses Association.

-Roy is also a member of Sigma Theta Tau, and she received the National Founder’s Award for Excellence in fostering Professional Nursing Standards in 1981.
+Roy is also a Sigma Theta Tau member, and she received the National Founder’s Award for Excellence in Fostering Professional Nursing Standards in 1981.

-She also received the American Journal of Nursing Book of the Year Award for Essentials of the Roy Adaptation Model.
+She also received the American Journal of Nursing Book of the Year Award for the Roy Adaptation Model Essentials.

 Here are more of her awards & honors: